YueYingLee/VeriFace/README.md

 1. Connect the MFRC522 RFID Module to the Arduino Board.
 [Refer to this datasheet link](https://www.nxp.com/docs/en/data-sheet/MFRC522.pdf)
 2. Upload Code to the Arduino.
 3. Verify Connections.
-4. Connect the Arduino to the your computer bia USB cable
+4. Connect the Arduino to the your computer via USB cable
 5. Test RFID reader by running the following Python script:  ``python3 rfid_read.py``

 ### Python 3 Installation